MBIO 1010 Microbiology I (3) L

 MBIO 2780 Elements Of Biochemistry (3) L

-The course material dealS with nitrogen and lipid metabolism, representative biosynthetic pathways, and synthesis and importance of DNA, RNA and proteins.
+The course material dealS with nitrogen and lipid metabolism, representative biosynthetic pathways, and the synthesis and importance of DNA, RNA, and proteins.
 The course is intended for students in Agriculture and Biological Science programs in Science and may not be used as part of an Honours, Major, General, or Minor program in Chemistry or Microbiology.

 MBIO 3000 Applied Biological Safety (3)